Our mountain is like no other festival in the world.

 Locally sourced timber and recycled materials are the main build product on site so please tailor your design to suit.

-Please send us a brief description, rough proposed dimensions and sketches or visual references using the form below.
+Please send us a brief description, rough proposed dimensions and sketches or visual references on email@example.com.
 Many thanks.

 A core element of building the Meadows community involves us embracing a platform for traders and workshops to come and share their wares and knowledge.